-The purpose of this procedure is to define your organization’s responsibilities and activities in order to ensure that all inspection and test equipment used for product, service and process verification is controlled and calibrated against nationally traceable standards at specified intervals and that such devices are available to ensure continuity of measurement capability.
+The purpose of this ISO 9001 procedure is to define your organization’s responsibilities and activities in order to ensure that all inspection and test equipment used for product, service and process verification is controlled and calibrated against nationally traceable standards at specified intervals and that such devices are available to ensure continuity of measurement capability.

-The Occupational Health and Safety Assessment Series ISO 18001:2007 audit checklist will help ensure your audits address the necessary requirements.
+The Occupational Health and Safety Assessment Series OHSAS 18001:2007 audit checklist will help ensure your audits address the necessary requirements.
 It stands as a reference point before, during and after the audit process and if developed for a specific audit and used correctly will provide the following benefits:

-This ISO 18001:2007 audit checklist comprises tables of the certifiable (‘shall’) requirements, from OHSAS 18001:2007, each required is phrased as a question.
+This OHSAS 18001:2007 audit checklist comprises tables of the certifiable (‘shall’) requirements, from OHSAS 18001:2007, each required is phrased as a question.
 This audit checklist may be used for element compliance audits and for process audits.

 Work instructions are low-level documents showing operational detail.
 They are optional.

 Work instructions might describe how to operate machinery, how to mix chemicals for a certain process, how to process a purchase order, or anything else that you feel is important enough to document and share.

 Many companies avoid over-burdening their quality manual by allowing lower-level documents, such as procedures and work instructions to contain the operational detail.
 Then, simple reference is made to the procedures and work instructions from within the quality manual itself.

 The purpose of this process is to define the activities required to ensure that product realization and planning encompasses the determination of product and process quality objectives, development of required processes, documentation and records.